Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$

-The Doyle-McMullen construction \cite{DM} takes two invariant homogeneous polynomials $F$ and $G$ of some $\Gamma \subset \PGL_2$ and obtains a corresponding map with $\Gamma \subset \Aut(f)$.
+The Doyle-McMullen construction \cite{DM} takes two invariant homogeneous polynomials $F$ and $G$ of some $\Gamma \subseteq \PGL_2$ and outputs a map with $\Gamma \subseteq \Aut(f)$.
 We generalize this construction to characteristic $p>0$ in Theorem \ref{thm_dmcharp}.
-For invariants $F$ and $G$, the corresponding map on projective space is $f = [xG + F_y : yG - F_x]$, where $F_y$ and $F_x$ are the partial derivatives.
+For invariants $F$ and $G$, the corresponding map on projective space is $f = [xF + G_y : yF - G_x]$, where $G_y$ and $G_x$ are the partial derivatives.

-Applying this construction to $F=u^a$ and $G=c_1^b$, with $a$ and $b$ as given in the statement of the theorem and using that $a \equiv 1 \mod p$, we obtain the map
+Applying this construction to $G=u^a$ and $F=c_1^b$, with $a$ and $b$ as given in the statement of the theorem and using that $a \equiv 1 \mod p$, we obtain the map

 Next, we calculate the fixed points of $f$: